Donna Schmidt Anderson: Research

 Anderson published a geology guide book with author Paul B. Haseman called Golden Rocks: The Geology and Mining History of Golden.
 This is the first geology book on Golden, Colorado since a 1938 text by F.M.
 Van Tuyl.

 Anderson has been involved in research regarding the use of tight gas reservoirs performance, through the use of geological processes.
 This research supported the benefits of doing detailed geological models through stratigraphy and reservoir characterization, which allowed for the optimization in hydraulic fracture and flow modeling in fluvial tight gas sand reservoirs.

 Examined non-marine deposits in Santa Maria basin, and found deposition mainly coming from the Oligocene.
-Lospe Deposits of San Simeon and Point Sal being separated by 90km due to a fault, although they were derived from the same source.
+Lospe Deposits of San Simeon and Point Sal being separated by 90 km due to a fault, although they were derived from the same source.

 Anderson analyzed how weathering processes on Quartzeranite Clasts can be used to determine the relative ages of mountains and glaciers, specifically on Mount Timpanogos.
 Weathered rinds, found by splitting rocks open, were studied to understand the thickness of sediment deposition over the years.
 Anderson determined that weathering rinds can be used to find age differences in older stabilized deposits of rock glacier activity.